jjfiv/cs145-f2020/src/syllabus.md

 ### Slack

-Slack is an online, realtime chat service used by a lot of businesses and other organizinations.
+Slack is an online, real-time chat service used by a lot of businesses and other organizations.
 We will be using a free slack workspace to:

  - Provide a space for asking questions that is less formal than email and doesn't require a good Zoom connection.
  - Provide a long-lasting chat space, since Zoom chat disappears at the end of a call.